-Lack of Public Engagement - Very little outreach done by City on a major citywide design policy, particularly for the East Side.
+Lack of Public Involvement Very little outreach done by City on a major citywide design policy, particularly for the East Side.

 65 Foot Tall Trigger for Design Commission Review (6-stories) is too high given big impacts on narrow older vulnerable main streets!
 This creates contrast over compatibility, narrow lots are a poor fit so lead to demolition, and lack of main street design standards lead to creating bad context, big impacts and loss of neighborhood identity.

+Context is raised as a guiding issue but there are few pictures of our long-standing building context only recent construction in the DOZA documents.
 What context should we be relating to?
-Context is raised as a guiding issue but there are no pictures of our long-standing building context only recent construction in the DOZA documents.
-The image at the Burnside Bridgehead above - our last 5-10 years or the 100+ harmonious design of our city that follows a common pattern which helps new buildings fit even when taller or of a different character?
+The image at the Burnside Bridgehead above - our last 5-10 years?
+Or the 100+ year history of harmonious design of our city that follows a common pattern which helps new buildings fit even when taller or of a different character?

-What we are building is un-affordable due to poor design practices and frequently novelty for novelty sake adding further cost and little quality.
-Good time-tested design that you see on many older main streets is generally a more affordable design pattern we can use for new buildings that can be denser, with higher quality and more affordability.
+What we are building is un-affordable and frequently novelty for novelty sake adding further cost and little quality.
+Good time-tested design that you see on many older main streets is generally a more affordable design pattern we can use for new buildings that can be denser, with higher quality and more cost-efficiency.
 (Walsh Construction has good design guidance for this).

 We are gentrifying, demolishing and displacing communities.
 We have a terrible history of this, yet the City does not recognize how unguided growth and narrow silo'd policy, and crisis-based myopic thinking is unintentionally perpetuating this right NOW.
 We know better from past mistakes.
 This is not good planning.

-13 undesignated historic districts are at risk (Hawthorne, Alberta, Belmont, Sellwood, Freemont, Montavilla, etc)
+13 undesignated historic districts are at risk (Hawthorne, Alberta, Belmont, Sellwood-Moreland, Fremont, Montavilla, etc)

-“Future Work” for vulnerable main streets is not a priority for staff or Planning Commission.
-Despite identifying these vulnerable areas as important in the staff report (p.
+Vulnerable un-designated historic streetcar-era main streets have no specific design guidelines nor protections and are not a priority for staff or Planning Commission.
+Despite identifying many vulnerable areas as important in the staff report (p.
 52-53 Low Rise Commercial "Vintage Areas").
 These areas were identified in the Low Rise Commercial Storefront Analysis in 2016.
 We must advocate for funding and staff with decision-makers and the Mayor NOW.
 PDX Main Streets has done much of the work identified as a need but the city will not recognize and value community based planning, only top-down approaches.